stacksgov/sips/sips/sip-02x/sip-02x-non-sequential-multisig-transactions.md

 The issue with the current format is that it establishes a signer order when funds are sent to multisig account address, and requires signers to sign in the same order to spend the funds.
 In practice, the current format has proven proven difficult for developers to understand and implement, as evidenced by the lack of Stacks multisig implementations today.

-This new format intendeds to simplify the signing algorithm and remove the requirement for in-order signing, without comprimising on security or increasing transaction size.
+This new format intends to simplify the signing algorithm and remove the requirement for in-order signing, without comprimising on security or increasing transaction size.
 It is expected that this will lead to better wallet support for Stacks multisig transactions.

 # Introduction